 Welcome!
 This is a website designed to give a detailed and well researched criticism and evaluation of primal therapy.
 It is a critique on the treatment and theory which was first developed and popularized by Arthur Janov (Ph.D.).

-1. August 2013 Update: Check out the new addition to the “Peer Review” page which includes the a revealing critique of primal therapy by Walter Kaufman, someone well versed in Freudian and Reichian writings.
-It was published in the Journal of Humanistic Psychology (pdf here).
+2. Check out the new addition to the “Peer Review” page which includes the a revealing critique of primal therapy by Walter Kaufman, someone well versed in Freudian and Reichian writings.
+Published back in 1974 but unknown to many primal therapy followers today.
+Published in the Journal of Humanistic Psychology (pdf here).

 “Scientific knowledge is public in a special sense…scientific knowledge does not exist solely in the mind of a particular individual.
 In an important sense, scientific knowledge does not exist at all until it has been submitted to the scientific community for criticism and empirical testing by others.”

 How To Think Straight About Psychology(p.
 10).
 Keith Stanovich (6th Ed, 2001). (see PEER REVIEW section).

 “Social psychology is filled with data showing that once a person makes a commitment in front of others about a position or belief; it is more likely that the person will cling to that position.
 Imagine the degree of commitment made by the people you met in this chapter: at their therapist’s command, they rolled and moaned, beat cushions…screamed, yelled, laughed, cried, insulted others, and were themselves humiliated and insulted.”